CLSPhila/ui-data-explorer/README.md

 # Unemployment Insurance Data Explorer

-An explorer of UI data, which can be downlaoded from here: https://ows.doleta.gov/unemploy
+An explorer of Unemployment Insurance data, which can be downlaoded from here: https://ows.doleta.gov/unemploy

 This data concerns the administration of the UI program in each state.